 Sign Up to Take the H2Otel Challenge

-With independently certified WaterSense labeled products and other best management practices, you can reduce water use and operating costs at your hotel while still ensuring customer satisfaction.
+By installing independently certified WaterSense labeled products and implementing best management practices, you can reduce water use and operating costs at your hotel while still ensuring customer satisfaction.
 Taking the Challenge is easy—all you have to do is ACT (assess, change, and track):

 - Assess water use and savings opportunities